-Explore the following best practices to effectively recruit CMPSS professionals, ensuring a strong and qualified workforce in healthcare settings.
+Explore the following best practices to effectively recruit CMPSS professionals, ensuring a strong and qualified workforce in health care settings.

 - a) Targeted Advertisements: Craft job advertisements with specific statements to attract candidates who meet the role's qualifications, such as those with lived experience as consumers of family members of consumers of mental health services, a requirement for self-disclosure as a former or current user or family member of behavioral/mental health services, and personal experience with recovery. - b) Clear Job Descriptions: Provide detailed job descriptions and qualifications that help candidates understand the criteria sought and gain insight into the peer support role.
-Sample job descriptions may include responsibilities like assisting peers with individual service plans, utilizing recovery-oriented tools, helping others develop self-directed wellness plans, and advocating for individuals' needs. - c) Diverse Recruitment Channels: Cast a wide net to seek out candidates by consulting Certifying Entity's Certification Registry for certified individuals, reaching out to peer-led organizations, requesting referrals from state departments, posting job openings on career websites, and disseminating announcements through state employment services. - Optimize keyword searches to identify peer-led organizations in your area, using phrases such as "Peer-led organizations near me," "Peer Support Specialists," "Peer workers," "Recovery coaches," "Peer specialists," and "Peer recovery workers."
-This enhances your ability to locate potential candidates within the peer support community.
+Job descriptions may include responsibilities like assisting peers with individual service plans, utilizing recovery-oriented tools, helping others develop self-directed wellness plans, and advocating for individuals' needs.
+A CMPSS Job Description Template has been provided under Appendix C that lists key responsibilities and minimum requirements.
+We highly recommend using this template to support standardization and professionalization of the CMPSS role. - c) Diverse Recruitment Channels: Cast a wide net to seek out candidates by consulting Certifying Entity's Certification Registry for certified individuals, reaching out to peer-led organizations, requesting referrals from state departments, posting job openings on career websites, and disseminating announcements through state employment services. - Optimize keyword searches to identify peer-led organizations in your area, using phrases such as "Peer-led organizations near me," "Peer Support Specialists," "Peer workers," "Recovery coaches," "Peer specialists," and "Peer recovery workers."
+This enhances your ability to locate potential candidates within the peer support community. - d) For job definitions and designations, see Peer Services Toolkit under Appendix C - Resources on Recruitment and Hiring